 Applying for a CAP

-You need to pay fees when you lodge your application form.
+You need to pay fees and lodge your application through Online services.

 |Application fee for national parks, conservation parks, recreation areas and state forests|